Palladinium/merenda/README.md

 ## 1. Local machine

-After installation, run `merenda server` on your main machine (the one you'll use to SSH into other systems).
+Run `merenda server`.
 It will listen for connections requesting to read/write your clipboard, and you'll generally want to have it running in the background.
 On its own, it also works as a roundabout way to read/write your clipboard, by using `merenda get` and `merenda set` on your local machine to connect to the server.

 If you're using systemd, you can copy the [provided user service](examples/merenda.service) to `~/.config/systemd/user`, which you can activate with `systemctl --user start merenda.service` and enable at boot with `systemctl --user enable merenda.service`.